You are here

 OCAC values the individual dignity of each student, employee, volunteer, and job applicant.
 OCAC does not discriminate on the basis of race, color, religion, sex, national origin, marital or parental status, sexual orientation, gender identity, gender expression, veteran status, age, disability, or any other basis prohibited by local, state, or federal law.

 As a recipient of federal funds Oregon College of Art and Craft is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. (“Title IX”), which prohibits discrimination on the basis of sex in educational programs or activities, admission, and employment.
 Under certain circumstances, Sexual Misconduct (as defined below) constitutes sexual discrimination prohibited by Title IX.
 Inquiries concerning the application of Title IX may be referred to OCAC’s Title IX Coordinator or to the U.S. Department of Education’s Office for Civil Rights.
-OCAC’s Title IX Coordinator is Eric Goodwin, who is located in the Student Services office in the Admissions Building.
-Eric may be contacted by phone at 971.255.4139 or by e-mail at email@example.com.
+OCAC’s Title IX Coordinator is located in the Student Services office in the Administration Building and may be contacted by e-mail at email@example.com.

 The Clery Act